augustindelecluse/choco-solver/README.md

 This repository contains the source code of the paper "Black-Box Value Heuristics for Solving Optimization Problems with Constraint Programming".

 The repository itself is a fork of [Choco-solver](https://github.com/chocoteam/choco-solver), that has been modified.
+More information on the project setup can be found there.

 # Classes of interest